NASA shares 3D Moon data for CG artists and creators – TechCrunch

 The CGI Moon Kit comes from NASA’s Goddard Space Flight Center, where science visualization expert Ernie Wright found that data he had assembled for other purposes was proving popular with 3D artists.

-The data came from two instruments on the Lunar Reconnaissance Orbiter, a spacecraft that has been in orbit around the Moon for more than a decade, snapping pictures and taking measurements the whole time.
+The data came from two instruments on the Lunar Reconnaissance Orbiter (LRO), a spacecraft that has been in orbit around the Moon for more than a decade, snapping pictures and taking measurements the whole time.

 Great photographs are only one part of a map, though.
 If you really want to recreate the surface of the Moon you need information on the topology of its surface as well.
 And that’s what the LRO’s laser altimeter has been collecting.

 The laser altimeter works like any typical orbital laser ranger you have around the house.
-It sends a pulsed laser towards the surface and tracks both how long it takes to come back and how strong it is.
-These tell the device how far away the surface is (and therefore its altitude) down to half a meter, and what that surface is like, for instance a hard rocky structure or soft powdered regolith.
+It sends a pulsed laser toward the surface and tracks both how long it takes to come back and how strong it is.
+These tell the device how far away the surface is (and therefore its altitude), down to half a meter, and what that surface is like, for instance a hard, rocky structure or soft, powdered regolith.

 Here’s a slower version of the GIF you see above.